Digao-Onofri/C_Language_Exercises/README.md

 Each file has a header with:

-- Problem statement
+- Problem statement.
-- Link to specific video that I explain the solution
+- Link to specific video that I explain the solution.
-- Author details
+- Author details.

-Bellow the header is the solution of the problem
+Bellow the header is the solution of the problem.

-#### ✅ Complete Example:
+#### ✅ Complete Example

 ```05.c
 /*